Vesting

 npm run vesting:create

-We should also see the respective transaction hash in the console now.
+We should also see a similar transaction hash in the console now.

 8b3deb9095898c4d1385269f0af00febaa547e4b4365978d073519caa52f791e